 If you manage your RSS feed directly

 - Search your hosting service's documentation for instructions about how to move a feed and how to tell podcast directories about the move.
 Your service should have a mechanism for moving feeds.
-If not, you can sign up for Google Podcasts Manager, then follow the previous instructions for Google Podcasts Manager users.
+If not, you can sign up for Google Podcasts Manager, then follow the instructions for managing your podcast using Google Podcasts Manager.

 - Ask Google to crawl your new feed if your hosting service hasn't already done so.
 Or simply wait for a regularly scheduled crawl (Google typically crawls feeds several times a day).
 It will take a few days for your feed to change on Google Podcasts, and a few more days for the changes to propagate out to all subscribed users.